top of page

 One of the most practical residence options is a permanent residence permit granted for exceptional circumstances, which may be available to applicants with qualifying Czechoslovak ancestry.This permit is issued for a five-year period.

-While holding lawful residence status is required before submitting a citizenship application, there is generally no obligation to reside in Slovakia for a defined minimum period prior to applying under this route.
+While acquiring lawful residence status is generally part of the process of acquiring Slovak citizenship, there is generally no obligation to reside in Slovakia for a defined minimum period prior to applying under this route.
 Once residence is granted, certain legal and administrative responsibilities apply, and these are addressed with applicants as part of the process.

 Q11.
 Can residence and citizenship applications be submitted at the same time?